Poliça

 Poliça (often stylised in all caps) is an American pop band from Minneapolis, Minnesota, formed in 2011.
 The band consists of Channy Leaneagh (vocals, synth), Chris Bierden (bass), Drew Christopherson (drums) and Ben Ivascu (drums), with Ryan Olson joining the band in a studio context as its producer.

-To date, the band has released six studio albums, Give You the Ghost (2012), Shulamith (2013), and United Crushers (2016) through Mom + Pop Music; Music For the Long Emergency (2018) through Transgressive; When We Stay Alive (2020) and Madness (2022) through Memphis Industries.
-In July 2025, they announced their seventh studio album, Dreams Go, set for release in October 2025.
+To date, the band has released seven studio albums, Give You the Ghost (2012), Shulamith (2013), and United Crushers (2016) through Mom + Pop Music; Music For the Long Emergency (2018) through Transgressive; When We Stay Alive (2020) and Madness (2022) through Memphis Industries.
+In July 2025, they announced their seventh studio album, Dreams Go, which was released in October 2025.
 They also tour internationally.

 Naming

 According to Channy Leaneagh, Poliça is Polish for "policy", and she sees it as a reference to an unwritten code that guides the members when they play together, as well as its work ethic.

 The Polish word is spelled polisa (from Italian polizza) and literally means an insurance agreement or insurance certificate.
 However, it may colloquially refer to an unofficial back up or contingency plan which could include an unwritten agreement and code of conduct.

-In another interview, Leaneagh claimed that they wanted something unique, and she had a file on her computer which, following a corruption during a computer crash, had come back as "Poliça".
+In another interview, Leaneagh said that they wanted something unique, and she had a file on her computer which, following a corruption during a computer crash, had come back as "Poliça".